Review team activities to support useful reports

 Q: Which reports depend on linking work items?

 A: The overview and progress reports depend on linking tasks, test cases, and bugs to backlog items.
-You must link these items using the parent-child link for tasks and bugs and the Tested By link for test cases.
+Link these items using the parent-child link for tasks and bugs and the Tested By link for test cases.

-Q: Are these reports the same as the charts that appear in the web portal?
+Q: Are the reports the same as the charts that appear in the web portal?

-A: While some reports do display similar information, such as sprint burndown and velocity or status on all iterations, these reports are formatted differently and support additional filters.
+A: Some reports do display similar information, like sprint burndown and velocity or status on all iterations.
+The difference is that these reports are formatted better and support more filters.

-Q: Do you want to create additional product areas or release milestones?
+Q: Do you want to create more product areas or release milestones?